threader/OneFileLinux/README.md

 ## One File Linux
 This will attempt to provide a configurable 'minimal' Buildroot Linux userland toolset and a mainline Linux kernel with patches from [GraphenOS's](https://github.com/GrapheneOS/linux-hardened), how much space your end .efi file depends on what you include and is limited by the FS the .efi lives on, with say Rufus NTFS .efi driver and similar, you could run (or save) your life from it.

 Runs on any UEFI computer (PC or Mac) without installation.
-Just copy the .efi file to EFI system partitio and boot.
+Just copy the .efi file to ESD/EFI system partition and boot.

 <img width=600 alt="One File Linux" src="https://hub.zhovner.com/img/one-file-linux.png" />